 It’s transferred through the feces and saliva of other infected animals, which is one of many reasons you should never allow your dog to come into contact with the droppings of another dog or animal.

 Treatments For Salmonella Infection In Dogs

 Most cases of salmonella infection in dogs are mild, and the only symptom may be acute diarrhea.
-Dogs’ immune system will fight it off after a short time in these cases, though dogs will need a steady supply of fresh, clean water to stay hydrated after losing fluids from diarrhea or vomiting.
+Dogs’ immune systems will fight it off after a short time in these cases, though dogs will need a steady supply of fresh, clean water to stay hydrated after losing fluids from diarrhea or vomiting.

 Vets may also prescribe steroids that can prevent shock in severe cases.
 Sometimes a vet will advise withholding food for 48 hours and keeping a dog separate from other pets to avoid spreading the infection.

 In the majority of salmonella infections, adult dogs recover just fine.

 Has your dog ever had salmonellosis?
 How did you treat it?
 Let us know in the comments below!